michelle-ha/LazyPanda/README.md

 };

 ```

+### User creation

+Users are able to search for posts by title.
+A list of all the posts and their links are shown.
+The lists updates as the user types into the input field.

 ## Future Plans
-* Be able to properly render sub-posts to a post's show page
+* Be able to properly render sub-posts to a post's show page UPDATED
-* Allow users to comment on posts
+* Allow users to comment on posts UPDATED
-* Allow users to vote on posts in order to move them higher up the page
+* Allow users to like posts UPDATED